small icon

 Consider not just which bird you are interested in, but also more importantly which type of quarry you have available to you.

 Third, you will need to convince a general or master falconer to sponsor you.
 This is an enormous time commitment on their side and they have no obligations to take you on.
 As this sport has a long tradition of being handed down from master to apprentice, you will be involved in that aspect.
+No sponsor has to sponsor you, and many will want to evaluate what kind of a falconer their potential apprentice will become before they commit to an apprentice.
 Before even starting to find a sponsor, get involved in the community.
 Join a club, join mailing lists, attend picnics and meets.
+Many associations serve to help prospective apprentices meet and connect with potential sponsors, although they cannot guarantee a sponsorship and have no mandate to provide a sponsor just because an apprentice asks.
 You want to find a person whom you will enjoy spending two years' time and they will enjoy it, too.
+And you want to be an apprentice who will improve falconry, not one who detracts from it.

 Some sponsors require prospective apprentices to tag along in the field with them for a year before taking them on as apprentices.
 It gets the pre-apprentice time in the field, the opportunity to have some falconry experiences, and the ability to handle the birds without making a commitment.
 Other sponsors have a more formal agreement with their apprentices even making up a contract listing out responsibilities of the relationship.
-A person of the general or master class is limited to a maximum of three apprentices, so just because you have identified the person you want to work with, they may already have a full license of apprentices.
 Don't take it personally if you are not invited, or accepted, as an apprentice.
 These falconers have lives, families, work, hobbies, and their own hunting they want to do.
 Taking on an apprentice is a time consuming way to spend their time and may not be something they are interested in doing.
 Many have had poor apprentices in the past and are not interested in sharing their hunting time with a person they do not know.
 If you are having difficulty finding a sponsor, don't blame the falconers - it is not their requirement that you have a sponsor and it is not their responsibility to sponsor you.
 Attend picnics, meets, and the various falconry lists to try to make connections.
 These falconers are trying hard to balance their work, falconry, and their families and they should be respected for their decisions.

 Last, read.
-Read about the sport, about birds, or about hunting.
-Whether you agree with the statements or not, you are getting more exposure to the sport.
+Read about the sport, about birds, and about hunting.
+Whether you agree with the material or not, you are getting more exposure to the sport.

 Apprentice Must-haves